 You can either get a screwlock carabiner or some kind of autolocking carabiner, but it needs to lock.
 This prevents it from coming open accidentally as it shifts around between your harness and the rope and belay device.

-Take a look at the specific carabiners that we use on our recommended gear page (carabiners)Opens in a new tab..
+Take a look at the specific carabiners that we use on our recommended gear page (carabiners).
 A screwlock carabiner will cost you around $10, while an autolocking carabiner will cost between $20 and $30.

 Your main options are a screw lock carabiner or an autolocker.
-ScrewlocksOpens in a new tab. have been around for a long time, and work well.
+Screwlocks have been around for a long time, and work well.
 The main failure mode is for the user to forget to spin it closed.
-This is why gear companies started making autolocking carabiners like the twist lockOpens in a new tab. and magnet lockOpens in a new tab. versions.
+This is why gear companies started making autolocking carabiners like the twist lock and magnet lock versions.
 They are a bit more expensive, but provide a lot of peace of mind.

-Some carabiners come with additional internal gatesOpens in a new tab. to help manage ropes.
+Some carabiners come with additional internal gates to help manage ropes.
 The best way to stay safe is to make sure you get in the habit of confirming the carabiner is closed and locked before starting.

 The best way to tell if a carabiner is safe for rock climbing is to look for a stamp somewhere on it that affirms the CE or UIAA rating.
 These are internationally-recognized organizations that test gear and make sure it meets quality and safety expectations.